MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 ### More considerations for network conditions

-While troubleshooting network conditions, also consider the following about the Defender for Cloud Apps proxy:
+While troubleshooting network conditions, also consider the following notes about the Defender for Cloud Apps proxy:

-- **Verify whether your session is being routed to another data center**: Defender for Cloud Apps leverages Azure Data Centers around the world to optimize performance through geolocation.
+- **Verify whether your session is being routed to another data center**: Defender for Cloud Apps uses Azure Data Centers around the world to optimize performance through geolocation.

     This means that a user's session may be hosted outside of a region, depending on traffic patterns and their location.
 However, to protect your privacy, no session data is stored in these data centers.